Positron11/agenwulf/README.md

 * Launch Gedit and go to **Edit** → **Preferences** → **Font & Colors**.
 * Click on the **+** at the bottom of the panel, and in the given prompt, select the `.xml` file you just downloaded in the previous step

-## Contributing
+## Contributing and Credits

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Color scheme by [Dracula](https://github.com/dracula/dracula-theme), adapted for Remarqué by Aarush Kumbhakern.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)